aeramos/BetterSlowmode/README.md

 ## Overview
 BetterSlowmode is a Discord bot designed to give users more power when defining slowmodes for text channels.
-With the bot, users can specifically exclude or include certain members or roles to the slowmode, and they can specify which types of content will be blocked during the slowmode: text or images or both.
+With the bot, users can specify which types of content will be blocked during the slowmode: text or images or both.
+They can even specifically include or exclude certain members to/from the slowmode!

 BetterSlowmode is designed for as much customization as possible.
-Your slowmodes can be as short as 1 second, or as long as 1 year!
+Your slowmodes can be as short as 1 second, or as long as 292471208 years, 247 days, 7 hours, 12 minutes, and 55 seconds!

 ## Invite the bot to your server!
 Coming soon!
 Once the codebase becomes stable and after I add more tools for automatically cleaning